-2.1 Open Data
+2.2 Open data

-2.1.1 The drive for access to government-generated geospatial information free at the point of use is likely to continue, albeit in an uneven way, in the coming years.
+2.2.1 The drive for access to governmentgenerated geospatial information free at the point of use is likely to continue, albeit in an uneven way, in the coming years.
 A number of trends will drive this.
-The most dominant force behind this is simply the widespread availability of other mapping information free at the point of use.
+The most significant force behind this is simply the widespread availability of other mapping information free at the point of use.
 The Internet has shaken the foundations of a huge number of content-based industries.

 The creative industries, particularly music and movie, have been arguably the highest-profile of the industries affected by this trend.
-However, geospatial content providers, particularly state-run NMCAs, have not been immune from this trend.
+However, geospatial content providers, particularly NMCAs, are not immune from this trend.

-- 2.1.2 One of the greatest policy challenges over the coming years in the global geospatial community will be how countries can meet the increasing demand for free content that the Internet and presence of organisations, such as Google and Microsoft/Bing, has brought.
+- 2.2.2 One of the greatest policy challenges over the coming years in the global geospatial community will be how countries can meet the increasing demand for free content that the Internet and presence of organisations, such as Google and Microsoft/Bing, has brought.
 This may particularly affect those who still require significant funding to improve the quality of core geospatial information in their country.
-In the next five years, the drive for Open Data is likely to face two main counter-pressures however funding, especially where making the data open carries a cost and/or where it is currently charged for, and security/privacy issues. - 2.1.3 Key to securing this funding is likely to be advocacy and education on the value that can be gained from use of high-quality, trusted geospatial information and the value it can bring, both economic and social, to effective decision-making. - 2.1.4 Collecting and managing geospatial information is not without cost.
-As users increasingly come to rely on the accuracy and detail of geospatial information and base decisions on it, any subsequent degradation in quality will be noticed.
-If the funding is not forthcoming in a sustainable model that result in data being maintained and, where appropriate, released as Open Data, then questions will be asked by users as to the costs and benefits of such a policy.

-2.1.5 Privacy issues are also considered in greater detail below, however, as data becomes more accurate and timely, there will be a desire in some countries to control access, or at least know who is accessing the data.
-The development of online access controls will evolve to enable this, but given the ease with which data can be hacked, these controls are likely to be easily circumvented, potentially raising questions, in those countries where such concerns exist, about who is accessing the information.
+In the next five years, the drive for open data is likely to face two main counter-pressures however funding, especially where making the data open carries a cost and/or where it is currently charged for, and security/privacy issues. - 2.2.3 Key to securing this funding is likely to be advocacy and education on the value that can be gained from use of high-quality, authoritative and trusted geospatial information and the value it can bring, both economic and social, to effective decision-making. - 2.2.4 Collecting and managing geospatial information is not without cost.
+As users increasingly come to rely on the accuracy and detail of geospatial information and base their decisions on it, any subsequent degradation in quality will be noticed, so the need to continually and reliably fund investments must be communicated and realised.
+If funding is not forthcoming in a sustainable model that results in data being maintained and made available either free of charge or for a fee then the implications and costs to society must be duly recognised and considered. - 2.2.5 Privacy issues are also considered in greater detail below; however, as data becomes more accurate and timely, there will be a desire in some countries to control access, or at least know who is accessing the data.
+The development of online access controls will evolve to enable this, but given the ease with which such controls can often be circumvented, in those countries where such concerns exist, questions will potentially arise about who is accessing the information.